kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/networking/_index.en.md

 Nodes run kubelet as the primary node agent, which registers the node with the apiserver and therefore requires access to it.
 In addition, the apiserver is used for [in-cluster API](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod) access.

-To forward traffic to the actual apiserver, an envoy proxy is deployed on each node, serving as an endpoint for the Kubernetes cluster service to proxy traffic to the apiserver.
+In Tunneling mode, to forward traffic to the correct apiserver, an envoy proxy is deployed on each node, serving as an endpoint for the Kubernetes cluster service to proxy traffic to the apiserver.

 #### Kubernetes Konnectivity proxy